County Guide

 How do I access Durham County, NC court records online?

 Through NC eCourts at nccourts.gov, which covers Durham County Superior Court and District Court filings after the county's eCourts go-live date.
-Select Durham County in the portal to filter results.
-For records predating the go-live date — generally anything from 2020 or earlier — contact the Durham County Clerk of Superior Court directly.
+Select Durham County to filter results.
+For records from 2020 or earlier, contact the Durham County Clerk of Superior Court directly.
 For comprehensive statewide criminal history across all 100 NC counties including pre-eCourts records, the NC SBI criminal record check is the most reliable tool.

 Does a Durham County search cover Research Triangle Park addresses?

 Partially.
-Most of RTP's campus is in Durham County, so work addresses in RTP typically generate any court matters in Durham County.
+Most of RTP's campus is in Durham County, so work addresses in RTP typically route court matters to Durham County.
 However, RTP employees live across multiple Triangle counties — Durham, Wake, Orange, and Chatham.
-A records search anchored to an RTP work address should extend to all likely residential counties rather than assuming Durham County is the only relevant jurisdiction.
+A records search anchored to an RTP work address should extend to all likely residential counties.
 Checking Wake County alongside Durham is the most common extension for RTP-associated searches.

 Can I use these searches for jobs, housing, or insurance decisions?